Spectacular Victoria Harbour with Hong Kong skyline at golden sunset, Hong Kong

 Shoulder season

-Hong Kong, Hong Kong SAR is a Warm destination perfect for culture and food.
+Hong Kong, Hong Kong SAR is a destination with a warm climate, perfect for skyscraper skyline and dim sum culture.
 The best time to visit is Oct, Nov, Dec, Mar, & Apr, when weather conditions are ideal.
-Budget travelers can explore from $75/day, while mid-range trips average $175/day.
-Visa-free for short tourism stays.
+Budget travel costs around $107/day, while mid-range trips average $279/day.
+Entry rules depend on your passport.

 /day